JulianCataldo/og-images-generator/README.md

 > [!WARNING]
 > `/` → `index.png` is an exception.
-> We don't want `https://example.com/og.png`, as to keep this library output well segregated from the rest of your `dist`.
+> We don't want `https://example.com/og.png`, as to keep this library output well segregated from the rest of your `dist` folder.
 > That's why so we need to disambiguate the root path.

 For `https://example.com`: